 Regular maintenance on your electric wheelchair or mobility scooter is vital to keep it in tip-top running order and prevent unnecessary breakdowns.
-The maintenance on mobility devices should be done a regular basis, depending on the usage.
+The maintenance of mobility devices should be done on a regular basis, depending on the usage.
 We recommend a service to be done at least every six months to identify any issues before it becomes a breakdown.
 A full service on a power wheelchair or electric scooter must be done once a year to ensure the power wheelchair or scooter perform optimally.
-When performing a service on power wheelchair or scooter attention must be given to the following:
+When performing a service on a power wheelchair or scooter attention must be given to the following:

 These bearings are located on the castor wheels of the power wheelchair.
-Bearings pick up dust and dirt in the normal everyday use of the power wheelchair and can become stuck and will cause the castor wheel to become sticky and not turning.
+Bearings pick up dust and dirt in the normal everyday use (always keep your wheels as clean as possible) of the power wheelchair and can become stuck and will cause the castor wheel to become sticky and not turn.
 These bearing should be replaced when this happens.
-On an electric scooter the bearings are located in the front wheels and the can also become dirty and sticky which will cause the wheel to become stuck or noisy.
+On an electric scooter, the bearings are located in the front wheels and they can also become dirty and sticky which will cause the wheel to become stuck or noisy.

 The wire connectors must also be inspected to ensure all connections are still secure in place.
 A loose

 connection can cause the power wheelchair or electric scooter to stop working.
 Wires that short circuit can blow the power module on the power wheelchair or electric scooter and cause it to stop working.
-Replacing a blown power module on any power wheelchair or electric scooter can be very costly and also cause down time.
+Replacing a blown power module on any power wheelchair or electric scooter can be very costly and also cause downtime.
 Structural – during the service of a power wheelchair or electric scooter it is vital to inspect the frame and ensure structural integrity is still in order.
 Cracks in the frame of the power wheelchair or electric scooter can cause the power wheelchair or electric scooter to break and cause serious bodily injuries.
 These structural issues must be repaired immediately if they can be repaired.